spgennard/vscode_cobol/README.md

 The language *COBOL* is this extension and lower-case *cobol* is the *Rocket COBOL* extension.

-If this behavior is not desired, then the setting ```coboleditor.enable_microfocus_lsp_when_active``` can be set to false or alternatively you can disable one of the extensions on a per-workspace basis or you have a scenario then the use of [profiles](https://code.visualstudio.com/docs/editor/profiles) is another mechanism that can isolate extensions from each other.
+If this behavior is not desired, then the setting ```coboleditor.enable_rocket_cobol_lsp_when_active``` can be set to false or alternatively you can disable one of the extensions on a per-workspace basis or you have a scenario then the use of [profiles](https://code.visualstudio.com/docs/editor/profiles) is another mechanism that can isolate extensions from each other.

 ### Settings defaults for Rocket COBOL extension